Disney made a big splash when it launched its Minnie Vans back in 2018 and starting June 29, 2022, they are back at Walt Disney World.

 Then you have the debate that it’s just better to take Uber because it will save you money.
 While this is true, especially on a short trip, on a long trip the prices will be within $5-10 dollars of each other, and the Minnie Van could even save you money if you have 6 people because you’ll need to order a larger Uber vehicle, whereas the Minnie Van holds 6 people standard.

-These are the reasons it’s Worth Taking a Minnie Van:
+These are the reasons it may be worth taking a Minnie Van:

 - If you prioritize speed getting from one place to another.
 Time saved waiting and walking.

-- Are going a far distance on property, especially resort to resort
+- For going a far distance on the property, especially resort to resort.

 - If you have small children in Car Seats.
 The fact they are included and not with Uber actually could save you money.